ngoc-nguyen-0/LOKT_neurips2023/README.md

 * Modify the arguments of the config at ```./config/exp/experiment_name.json```.
 Important arguments:
   * `result_dir`: Modify the output path.
   * `path_T`: Modify the path to the target model
+  *
+**Other arguments will be automatically updated when you train the TACGAN and surrogate models.**

 * Then, run the following command line to get the TACGAN:

 ```